Little Curry House

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Free wi-fi

-- Music on stereo: Romantic and classical Indian music
+- Music on stereo: Traditional Indian music

 - Capacity: 36